 The Learning Glass is a tool for student engagement for both face-to-face and online classes.
 The Learning Glass is a transparent “whiteboard” where professors write with a neon marker facing the student.
 This setup allows for freehand writing and diagramming without having to turn one's back to the audience.
 This technology is especially valuable for instructors of science, math, or engineering, who often work through formulae or explain complex processes using illustrations.

 How does the Learning Glass work?
 The Learning Glass has an LED light on a low-iron glass which creates a transparent whiteboard.
 Using neon markers, the presenter faces the camera while writing on the Learning Glass.
 Images are flipped in post-production.

 When using the Learning Glass for the first time, you'll have the opportunity to rehearse and get to know the various technologies involved.

-- You may use a computer while using the LG
+- Bring your notes to the recording session.
+You may also use a computer while using the Learning Glass if desired.

-- Start writing on the right or left side of the learning glass, don’t start in the center
+- Start writing from the right or left side; don’t start writing in the center.

 - Avoid writing in front of your face.

 - Once the Learning Glass is filled with notes, stop recording, erase the board, and restart the recording.